Gibberlings3/transitions/transitions/readme.transitions.english.txt

 * Add group reactions to new dream
 * Put in jastey's palace treasurer
 * Allow access to a palace physician/cleric (Fenster?)
-* Check/Update all remaining BG1 NPCs
+* Check/Update all remaining BGEE NPCs
 	* - Update Inn rumors
 	* - Polish how the NPCs flee the Iron Throne HQ
 * Put in a regular travel region entrance to the Korlasz crypt to be accessable only during the quest